Grim’s Dyke Walk change of time

-Harrow Health Walks is a free programme of walks, aimed at anyone who wants to improve their wellbeing and health, meet new people and explore Harrow’s hidden gems.
+Harrow Health Walks is a free programme of walks.
+It is for anyone who wants to improve their wellbeing and health, meet new people and explore Harrow’s hidden gems.

-The scheme is part of the Ramblers Wellbeing Walks, England’s largest network of wellbeing walk schemes, helping thousands of people across the country lead a more active lifestyle.
+The scheme is part of the Ramblers Wellbeing Walks, England’s largest network of wellbeing walk schemes.
+They help thousands of people across the country lead a more active lifestyle.

-The walks are led by qualified leaders, who encourage you to walk at your own pace.
+The walks are led by qualified leaders.
+You can walk at your own pace.
 Everyone is welcome regardless of age and fitness level.

-You do not need to book in advance, just turn up on the day.
+You do not need to book in advance.
+Turn up on the day.
 There’s a walk happening every day of the week and all over the borough.

-Take a look at our autumn programme for a full list of walks in Harrow.
+Take a look at our programme for a full list of walks in Harrow.